-In any form of business or investment, you have to be really careful not to fall for a scam or con that rips you off your money.
+In any form of business or investment, you have to be careful not to fall for a scam or con that rips you off your money.
 The easiest way to check if an investment option is legal is to simply check whether the company is registered and perhaps get a look at their books of accounts which is required for every limited company to publish.

 With Forex, though, things aren’t that simple – unlike limited companies registered under the country or state’s government, the Forex market is decentralized, which means there is no single institution that oversees all Forex transactions.
 This presents a great difficulty for anyone interested in the Forex market because it is not as easy to establish the integrity of a Forex brokerage and avoid losing your investment.

 Notice how I said ‘not easy’ but not ‘impossible’?
 That’s because it isn’t.
-Inasmuch as it may be more difficult, there are certain lessons you need to learn first to protect yourself against any Forex scams, and believe me, there are lots of them out there.
+Since it may be more difficult, there are certain lessons you need to learn first to protect yourself against any Forex scams, and believe me, there are lots of them out there.
 So, when you’re wondering, how to choose a Forex broker?
 Here are the lessons to keep in mind:

-1. Check for financial regulator’s approval
+1. Check for the financial regulator’s approval

 We previously discussed how one can create their own Forex brokerage firm, and one of the requirements was to get approval from the relevant Forex regulators.
-Every country has an independent body that oversees financial activities, including Forex, and they ensure that the companies enabling these activities are towing the line of financial integrity.
-These regulators are not just there to regulate, but also to act upon cases of fraud and inform the public about the companies they regulate.
+Every country has an independent body that oversees financial activities, including Forex, and they ensure that the companies enabling these activities are toeing the line of financial integrity.
+These regulators are not just there to regulate but also to act upon cases of fraud and inform the public about the companies they regulate.
 As such, every Forex regulator will provide a list of Forex brokerages registered in the region either on their website or physically if you visit their offices.
 We can’t show all physical locations of Forex regulators, but we can provide several websites which have this information:

 - Australia - Australian Securities and Investments Commission (ASIC)